 An incident occurring in July 1941 illustrates the attitudes of many park patrons.
 Contrary to policy, someone in the office of the superintendent of the National Capital Parks issued a permit for the Girl Scouts of Washington, D. C., to use an unused portion of Cabin Camp Two housing the Girl Scouts of Arlington, Virginia.
 Wisely, Miss Eleanor Durrett, director of the Girl Scouts of Washington, D. C., wrote a letter to Miss Ida Fleckinger, camp director for the Arlington Girl Scouts, requesting her permission to use the vacant cabins in Unit C. Miss Fleckinger promptly reminded Ira Lykes that

 Clearly, the "customs of the people" were incongruous with the principles of equal opportunity upheld by Secretary Ickes, to the vexation of Hall and Lykes.

 The issue of racial segregation was most hotly debated between 1935 and 1939 when the cabin camps were being constructed.
 No one wished to be drawn into a controversy over segregation, aiding the search for a workable compromise.

 What developed was an interesting divergence between policy and practice about which little was said.
-As can be seen on the 1939 Master Plan, the area was divided into separate sections for white and black campers.
+As can be seen on the 1939 Master Plan, the area was divided into separate sections for white and African American campers.

 The cabin camps were numbered in the order in which they were built.
-Camp One was built in the section set aside for Negroes and the facilities were designed to meet the needs of underprivileged blacks in Washington, D. C.
+Camp One was built in the section set aside for African Americans and the facilities were designed to meet the needs of underprivileged African Americans in Washington, D. C.

 Official recognition could not be given to this arrangement, therefore responsibility for the racial composition of the camp was assigned to the "maintaining agency" as follows: